FreeRADIUS/freeradius-server/.github/contributing.md

 contributor's desires and practices against what's required for the project to operate efficiently.

 This document describes best practices when interacting with members of the FreeRADIUS project team via GitHub.
-If you follow these guidelines, it is very likely that your bug report or pull request will be acted on, and in a timely manor.
+If you follow these guidelines, it is very likely that your bug report or pull request will be acted on, and in a timely manner.

 If you choose to ignore these guidelines our response will be a link to this document.